Skip to main content

 • Evaluation of alternative design options involving mandated minimum-dig and no-dig (or trenchless) technologies

-• Evaluation of alternative design options involving the integration of green infrastructure interventions for the creation of an ‘all consequences’ optioneering framework for road and street works
+• Evaluation of alternative design options involving the integration of green infrastructure interventions for the creation of an ‘all consequences’ optioneering framework for street works and road works

 • The formulation of alternative business models and a case for change (underpinned by a theory of change) for local road and buried infrastructure engineering